p1nh0/OpenInstruments/README.md

 Open Instruments
 ================

-OPEN INSTRUMENTS (alpha 0.6.1 "Hello Max package")
+OPEN INSTRUMENTS (alpha 0.7 "goodbye alpha")

 See the wiki page for more information.